‘Rise’ – This is your time and place…

 Additionally, there is a need to integrate the responses to these challenges, with partnerships between local universities and employers playing a crucial role.

-The ‘Graduates for a greater Manchester’ project is currently seeking to address this challenge in supply and demand.
+The ‘Graduates for a greater Manchester’ project sought to address this challenge in supply and demand.

-Following a successful move to online delivery due to the impact of coronavirus (COVID-19) from March onwards, Rise addresses the Greater Manchester digital skills challenge by offering students a flexible way of developing their distinctiveness and career readiness.
+Following a successful move to online delivery due to the impact of coronavirus, Rise addressed the Greater Manchester digital skills challenge by offering students a flexible way of developing their distinctiveness and career readiness.

-22 per cent of graduates entering digital or technological roles are from a non-related degree (Manchester Digital Skills Audit, 2020) - Rise targets students from non-digital programmes to take part in a range of employer-led digital activities,
+As 22 per cent of graduates entering digital or technological roles are from a non-related degree (Manchester Digital Skills Audit, 2020), Rise targeted students from non-digital programmes to take part in a range of employer-led digital activities.

-The activities were adapted to take place in a coronavirus-safe environment by using virtual alternatives both internally and through the recently launched website.
+The activities were adapted to take place in a coronavirus-safe environment by using virtual alternatives both internally and through the Rise website.

 Here is what some of the students said about their SharpFutures experience through the Rise programme: